5 Random variables

 5.7.1 How large is large in the Central Limit Theorem?

-The CLT works when the number of draws is large.
-But large is a relative term.
-In many circumstances as few as 30 draws is enough to make the CLT useful.
+The CLT works when the number of draws is large, but “large” is a relative term.
+In many circumstances, as few as 30 draws is enough to make the CLT useful.
 In some specific instances, as few as 10 is enough.
 However, these should not be considered general rules.
-Note, for example, that when the probability of success is very small, we need much larger sample sizes.
+Note, for example, that when the probability of success is very small, much larger sample sizes are needed.

 By way of illustration, let’s consider the lottery.
 In the lottery, the chances of winning are less than 1 in a million.
 Thousands of people play so the number of draws is very large.
 Yet the number of winners, the sum of the draws, range between 0 and 4.
 This sum is certainly not well approximated by a normal distribution, so the CLT does not apply, even with the very large sample size.
 This is generally true when the probability of a success is very low.
 In these cases, the Poisson distribution is more appropriate.

-You can examine the properties of the Poisson distribution using dpois
+You can explore the properties of the Poisson distribution using dpois

 and ppois